lakenen/view-school/exercises/08-viewer-js/README.md

 ## Your Task

 In this exercise, you'll write a javascript module `view-document`:
-- export a function that takes two arguments: an Element and string URL
+- export a function that takes two arguments: an Element and string **session assets** URL
 - when called, the function should create a viewer instance with the given element and asset URL, then `load()` the document and return the viewer instance

 Put your javascript solution in `view-document.js` in [this project's directory](/open/08-viewer-js).
 The CSS will go in `styles.css`.

+_**NOTE**: in this exercise, the session has already been created for you, so you don't have to upload a document and create a viewing session._

 ## Viewer.js